obsidianlad/GoldTouch/README.md

 ## Installation

-Download the latest release GoldTouch.jar and put it in your `plugins/` folder.
+Download the latest release GoldTouch.jar and put it in the `plugins/` folder of your CB1060 server.

 ## Configuration